-As the reality of the COVID-19 Coronavirus spreads across the world, the importance of good cleaning has of course come to light in an effort to try and control the spread of this virus.
+As the reality of the COVID-19 Coronavirus spreads across the world, the importance of good and easy cleaning has of course come to light in an effort to try and control the spread of this virus.

 In addition to basic personal hygiene issues, the way that spaces are cleaned and maintained are key in order to try and stop this spreading further.